 |

-Pickling food seems like a form of culinary alchemy to most of us.
-Or we
+Amazon.com: Pickling food seems like a form of culinary alchemy to most of us.

-In the first chapter of The Joy of Pickling, Linda Ziedrich demystifies the
+piquant chutneys.
+In the first chapter of The Joy of Pickling, Linda Ziedrich

-pickling process.
-She explains the difference between fresh pickles made
+demystifies the pickling process.
+She explains the difference between fresh pickles

-boiling, or safety issues.
-In addition, you get to enjoy them within 24
+without any sterilizing, boiling, or safety issues.
+In addition, you get to enjoy

-hours.
-When you are more confident, let Ziedrich guide you through pickling
+them within 24 hours.
+When you are more confident, let Ziedrich guide you through

 recipes for pickled eggs are also bound to please. --Dana Jacobi